node-red/node-red.github.io/docs/hardware/raspberrypi.md

 Firstly the npm module needs to be installed into the node-red directory.

-    cd /node-red
-    npm install wiring-pi
+    cd ~/node-red-x.y.z    (changing x.y.z to match the version you have installed) npm install wiring-pi

-This does not any specific nodes to Node-RED.
+This does not add any specific nodes to Node-RED.
 Instead the Wiring-Pi module can be made available for use in Function nodes.

 To do this, update `settings.js` to add the `wiring-pi` module to the Function